 There are numerous procedures available for the weight loss patient and your particular circumstances and goals will dictate what options are available to you.
 All of this will be explained in detail at a complimentary in-office consultation with Dr. Marin.
 Call our La Jolla, CA office at (858) 638-9800 to see if massive weight loss surgery is right for you.

-As with most of our surgeries, patients see a significant benefit to combining procedures to limit their postoperative down-time, the number of times they need to undergo general aesthesia and the overall cost.
+As with most of our surgeries, patients see a significant benefit to combining procedures to limit their postoperative downtime, the number of times they need to undergo general anesthesia, and the overall cost.
 This is most evident in massive weight loss surgery.
-Many of the problems are directly related to other areas and it this allows me to produce a more “complete” result.
+Many of the problems are directly related to other areas and this allows me to produce a more “complete” result.

 Scars are an expected consequence of massive weight loss cosmetic surgery.
 These scars, although significant, are much less of an issue for nearly every patient in light of the often “life-changing” transformations produced with these procedures.
 I make every effort to place these scars in locations that are easily concealed wherever possible.
 The majority of issues that arise with respect to scarring can be easily revised in the office under a local anesthetic.